gravitational/teleport/rfd/0175-static-host-users.md

 The `session.start` audit event will be extened to include a flag indicating whether or not the host user for an SSH session was created by Teleport (for both static and non-static host users).

+Two new audit events, `host_user.create` and `host_user.update`, will be added and emitted by nodes when they create or update a host user, respectively.

 ### Product usage